© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Wen cairn is a scheduled monument protected by Cadw under reference RD206.
 View the official record →

-Carn Wen is a platform cairn located in Radnorshire, Wales, dating to the Neolithic or Bronze Age period.
+Carn Wen is a platform cairn located in Radnorshire, Wales, dating to the prehistoric period and serving ritual and funerary functions for early communities.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD206.

 Carn Wen cairn dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Wen cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD206.